 FPUC proposes a change in net salvage from 5 percent to 0.
 Although the company's experience has been limited, it shows a 10 percent salvage.
 The industry average is 28 percent.
-However, staff notes that this account has little activity.
-Therefore, staff believes it is appropriate to retain a 5 percent salvage at this time.
+Because this account has little activity, however, we find it appropriate to retain a 5 percent salvage at this time.